You’re planning a trip to Edinburgh in April, and you’ve picked a smart time to go.

 While summer draws the biggest crowds, spring positions you perfectly between Edinburgh’s harsh winter and its packed peak season.
 You’ll experience hotel occupancy at 81.4%—high enough to show the city’s buzzing, but manageable compared to the 90%+ summer crunch.
 This means better booking flexibility and improved rates.

-- International visitors make up 64% of travelers during this shoulder season, creating vibrant energy without overwhelming crowds
+- International visitors make up 64% of travelers during shoulder season, creating vibrant energy without overwhelming crowds

 What to Pack for Edinburgh in April

 Because Edinburgh’s spring weather shifts dramatically throughout a single day, mastering the art of layering becomes your key to comfort.
-Pack lightweight base layers, a fleece or thin sweater, and a packable down jacket for those chilly mornings hovering around 3°C. You’ll need a waterproof shell jacket with a hood—April brings rain on roughly 20 days, even though it’s one of the driest months.
-Throw in water-resistant trousers and sturdy waterproof walking shoes for Edinburgh’s cobblestones and wet pavements.
+Pack lightweight base layers, a fleece or thin sweater, and a packable down jacket for those chilly mornings hovering around 3°C.

 Don’t forget sunglasses and sunscreen for those glorious 14-hour days and bright sunshine.
 Add a compact scarf, hat, and gloves for breezy mornings.
 Smart-casual outfits work perfectly for restaurants and museums, while a daypack with rain cover keeps everything protected during sudden showers.
-Skip cotton clothing and choose lightweight Merino wool or moisture-wicking synthetic fabrics that dry quickly and retain warmth even when damp.

 Edinburgh’s Top Activities for Cool Spring Weather